AlexsLemonade/OpenPBTA-analysis/figures/README.md

 _⚠️ This requires 64GB of RAM to run successfully!
 You can set `RUN_LOCAL=1` for local testing that skips the RAM-intensive steps._

-In order to generate figures, there are several analyses whose results you should ensure are up-to-date such that all input files to for generating figures are available.
+In order to generate figures, analysis modules should contain up-to-date results for the given data release.
-All necessary analyses can be run with:
+All analyses that are included in the manuscript can be run with:

 ```
-bash ../scripts/run-analyses-for-figures.sh
+bash ../scripts/run-manuscript-analyses.sh
 ```

 Because some of those analyses have significant memory requirements which are generally not available on local machines, you may wish to only run analyses that can be locally processed.
 For this option, set `RUN_LOCAL=1`:

 ```
-RUN_LOCAL=1 bash ../scripts/run-analyses-for-figures.sh
+RUN_LOCAL=1 bash ../scripts/run-manuscript-analyses.sh
 ```